Uluwatu is not only a surfer’s paradise, it’s also a great spot to soak up some sun, enjoy a drink on a cliff bar or watch a beautiful sunset.

 I haven’t been there since a while so I don’t know if the locals implemented a parking fee or not.
 Back then there wasn’t even a tout near the entrance.
 Only a couple of cows.

-A great place if you wanna swim because there the bottom is mostly sand, there is no big wave or current and the beach is really large.
+A great place if you wanna swim because the ground is mostly sand, there is no big wave or current and the beach is really large.

 The beachfront is full of warung and transat for rent.
 Don’t expect to have the beach for yourself.
 If it’s what you are looking for go for Nyang Nyang or Green Bowl.